 Unfortunately, despite advances in medicine and better policies, many cases of gestational diabetes go undiagnosed.
 Healthcare providers have a duty to address concerns, recognize risk factors, and perform tests as needed to make an accurate diagnosis.
 Failure to do so can be detrimental to your health, and may be a violation of your legal rights.

-To learn more about your legal rights as a patient, contact Brown & Brothers.
+To learn more about your legal rights as a patient, contact Birth Injury Guide.
 Our birth injury attorneys can help you understand your legal rights if you are concerned about medical malpractice or negligence.
 Fill out our online form to schedule your free case review.